 These values are only required for speciality applications operating with an external source of velocity and position data.
-Please contact support@advancednavigation.com for assistance.
+The offsets are used when providing NMEA Input, External GNSS, or with an Air Data Unit.
+When using a DVL, use the odometer offset.
+Please contact support@advancednavigation.com for further assistance.